 I moved from Seattle to British Columbia in the mid-seventies.
 I was an occupational therapist, but became a weekend hippie, making quilts and selling them at craft fairs.
 When I started quilting, there were few quilting books available, and so I figured out my own methods, techniques, and design aesthetic.

 For many years, I lived on the north coast of British Columbia, on a small island near Prince Rupert, and was very involved in making quilts with my friends there.
 I still participate in group-made friendship quilts with these women.
+I have written a memoir about my life up north that will be published by Caitlin Press in the autumn of 2023.

 Kristin Miller with her environmental activism quilt, 'Shielding the Coast'.